govuk-digital-backbone/.github/profile/README.md

 - NHS, Police, Fire and Social Care services

 ## Want to learn more?
-Click here to access our [GOV.UK form](https://submit.forms.service.gov.uk/form/8339/digital-backbone-contact), where you can send us queries, comments and feedback, as well as joining our mailing list.
+Access our [GOV.UK form here](https://submit.forms.service.gov.uk/form/8339/digital-backbone-contact), where you can send us queries, comments and feedback, as well as choose to join our mailing list.